carbon-language/carbon-lang/docs/design/generics/overview.md

 #### Accessing members of interfaces

-The methods of an interface implemented internally within the class definition may be called with the
-[simple member access syntax](terminology.md#simple-member-access).
-Methods of all implemented interfaces may be called with a [qualified member access expression](terminology.md#qualified-member-access-expression), whether they are defined internally or externally.
+Methods from an interface that a class extends may be called with the [simple member access syntax](terminology.md#simple-member-access).
+Methods of all implemented interfaces may be called with a [qualified member access expression](terminology.md#qualified-member-access-expression), whether the class extends them or not.

 ```
 var song: Song;
 // `song.Print()` is allowed, unlike `song.Play()`.
 song.Print();
-// `Less` is defined in `Comparable`, which is
+// `Less` is defined in `Comparable`, which `Song`
-// implemented externally for `Song`
+// does not extend the implementation of.
 song.(Comparable.Less)(song);
 // Can also call `Print` using a qualified member
 // access expression, using the compound member access